 - Public rankings – The sales manager may publish a list of their salespeople in terms of their sales quota performance and how they compare against other salespeople in the organization.
 Please note, however, that public displays of individual performance may result in lower morale, and may also promote questionable ethical behaviors.

 No matter how you choose to communicate performance, it should be done with clear intention, include accurate and up-to-date information, and communicated consistently.
-Read our article to learn more about how to become a Quota Busting Sales Leader.
+Use a CRM like Salesforce Essentials that displays relevant information on an easy-to-read dashboard, so that you can efficiently give quality feedback to your team.
+Try it free today.

 How to Evaluate the Effectiveness of Your Sales Quota